 Dual Diagnosis and Internet Addiction

 Co-occurring disorders are common.
-Anxiety, mood, and substance use disorders are frequently observed in people with an internet addiction.
+Anxiety, mood, and substance use disorders are frequently observed in people with internet addiction.
 Genesis Recovery specializes in the treatment of substance use disorders, and treatment programs are available for those with co-occurring disorders.
 The emotional and psychological aspects of behavioral addictions are similar to those of drug and alcohol addiction.

 Frequently, people with addictions have underlying disorders that create a perfect storm environment for obsessions and addictive behavior to begin.
 If someone is self-treating their depression, bipolar disorder, or anxiety disorders, the addiction may be a symptom of the underplaying condition.
 If you or a loved one is suffering from a substance use disorder and internet addiction, Genesis Recovery is available to help you begin the process of seeking treatment and developing a plan of action to help you live a rewarding and joyous life again.